 When confronted with these victim behaviors, beliefs, and feelings from which they come, the rational mind, even the victim, knows better and will hang onto these beliefs.
 Unfortunately, your self-description prevents your body from getting the messages you need to change.

-Some of humans greatest fears are being valueless, alone, or not existing.
+Some of human's greatest fears are being valueless, alone, or not existing.
 This fear is so great that many people would rather be used as victims than alone or isolated.

 The decision to be used as a victim is not necessarily conscious, but it is deliberate.
 The decision to be the victim rather than risk being alone, hurt, or rejected is the “proof” that you are valueless.